sgc-kn/konstanz-in-zahlen/README.md

 # Konstanz in Zahlen

-We here maintain yearly statistics about the City of Constance.
+This repository holds yearly statistics about the City of Constance.
+These statistics are maintained and published as booklet since 20 years.
+Recent and historic PDF publications are available on the city website: www.konstanz.de/leben+in+konstanz/statistik/

 We keep the data in CSV files, one file per table.
 Each table has its schema defined in a Markdown file with Yaml Header.
 We automatically